Some words about finding the best lens for your portraits

 I went through this procedure too — 12 years ago — when I discovered that photography was what I wanted to do — and I tried my best to find a lens for my Canon EOS 300D that took sharp portraits, but still did not cost too much money.

-Twelve years ago I would kill to have a resource like this article, where someone already researched and told me — by experience — which the best lenses for shooting portraits are.
+Twelve years ago I would kill to have a resource like How To Select A Camera Lens, where someone already researched and told me — by experience — which the best lenses for shooting portraits are.
 Back then it was not as easy as it is today.
 I just had to trust the guys at the local camera store.

 This post will hopefully make you get a clearer picture regarding which lens is best for your portrait style — no matter if you are professional or not — and I will certainly give you some examples where to buy them as well.
 I've made some research through the years as a professional photographer, and it would be a shame not to share what I’ve found with you.